Our Learning Groups

 Orion

-Growth through multiplicative thinking and scaling
+Growth through multiplicative thinking

 Like the hunter moving with purpose, Orion represents action, direction, and forward momentum.